-Technology won’t solve your problems.
+Technology won’t solve our problems.
 Technology is a tool, like a hammer or a saw.
 A power saw will only make you more efficient at building something—it won’t make you a better designer or a better carpenter.

 But that is not what most consulting companies will tell you.
 Article after article, pitch after pitch, consulting firms will tell you that this or that technology is going to “transform your school” and make your institution “better faster and more competitive.”
-But until you know your goals and the outcomes you are striving for, you won’t be able to select the technology you actually need.
+But, until you know your goals and the outcomes you are striving for, you won’t be able to select the technology you actually need.
 It would be like going to your tool chest and grabbing a saw before knowing if you need to cut a board or change a faucet.

 Technology enables.
 Ideas transform.

-So now what?
+So, now what?

 First, institutions need to focus on developing strategies and actions to meet the challenges they face and worry about technology later.
-To succeed schools must seek out those consultants and firms that truly understand the business of higher education and how it operates, rather than those firms whose primary expertise is a specific software or technical solution.
+To succeed, schools must seek out those consultants and firms that truly understand the business of higher education and how it operates, rather than those firms whose primary expertise is a specific software or technical solution.

-To succeed schools must seek out those consultants and firms that truly understand the business of higher education and how it operates, rather than those firms whose primary expertise is a specific software or technical solution.
+To succeed, schools must seek out those consultants and firms that truly understand the business of higher education and how it operates, rather than those firms whose primary expertise is a specific software or technical solution.

 Consulting firms need to drive their business knowledge lower in the staffing pyramid.
-The practice of sending in a team of new, industry inexperienced consultants to do the day-to-day work of the project, with the real experts making infrequent visits should end.
+The practice of sending in a team of new, industry-inexperienced consultants to do the day-to-day work of the project, with the real experts making infrequent visits should end.
 Experts should be readily available to guide your institution in creating a strategy as well as sharing their knowledge with the rest of their team.

 Clients need to choose only those consulting firms that are willing to build long partnerships with them that go beyond technical implementation.
 Time and money are too tight to pick a consultant who simply installs your software and walks away.